balanced-dev/yuzu-docs/docs/definition/markup.md

 Now you may notice that we had to change the `blockName` property from containing any string value to render the correct block through the conditions to the name of the Handlebars partial (e.g. sectionHeading block will have a `parSectionHeading.hbs` file, so the string has to equal `parSectionHeading`) so it can use the correct one.

-Because this ties the delivery and definition sides of the project together (renaming a block on the definition side could cause it not to render using `dynPartial` if the change wasn't reflected in the data being sent from the delivery side) we decided to add a property called `_ref` which is automatically added to the data before it's rendered.
-It holds the string representaiton of its block name (e.g. `parImage`).
+This however creates an issue: it ties the delivery and definition sides of the project together as renaming a block on the definition side could cause it not to render using `dynPartial` if the change wasn't reflected in the data being sent from the delivery side.

+To remidy this we decided to add a property called `_ref` which is automatically added to the data before it's rendered.
+It holds the string representaiton of its block name (e.g. `parImage`), removing this link between the two sides of the project and cleaning up the JSON simultaneously.

 This makes the example even cleaner:
 ```json